maxxiimo/the-front-end-manifesto/chp13-embellishments.md

 Example Workflow
 ----------------

-In this example we have our basic content, somewhat refined since we first architected View Thought in [Chapter 9][]:
+In this example we have our basic content, somewhat refined since we first architected it in [Chapter 9][]:

 <br>
 <br>
 <br>
 ![][Design 1]
 <br>
 <br>

 It's code is pretty straightforward:

     %section#process